shhtergal/Path_Finding/README.md

    ```bash
    jupyter notebook "Motion Planing.ipynb"
    ```
-4. Run all cells to visualize the motion planning process.
+4. Run all cells to visualize the motion planning and pathfinding process.

 ## Author
 **Gal Schechter**